shireesh-kumar/Broken_Link_Finder_UH/README.md

   It iterates over each primary link and fetches the corresponding page.

 - **Identify Broken Links:**
-  On each page, the application extracts all links and checks them for validity.
+  On each page, the application extracts all links and verifies their validity.
   🔍 **Note:** Only links found within the **body** of the page are checked — links in the **header** and **footer** are excluded.
   Broken links are recorded in the JSON report and saved as an artifact via GitHub Actions.